 NACCHO supports local health departments as they prepare for, respond to, and recover from public health emergencies by leading a wide range of projects that span both policy and practice.
-NACCHO’s preparedness portfolio works to align with federal partner initiatives including the Centers for Disease Control and Prevention’s (CDC’s) Public Health Emergency Preparedness (PHEP) Capabilities, as well as the Assistant Secretary for Preparedness and Response’s (ASPR’s) Hospital Preparedness Program (HPP) and the National Health Security Strategy (NHSS).
+NACCHO’s preparedness portfolio works to align with federal partner initiatives including the Centers for Disease Control and Prevention’s (CDC’s) Public Health Emergency Preparedness (PHEP) Capabilities, as well as the Administration for Strategic Preparedness and Response’s (ASPR’s) Hospital Preparedness Program (HPP) and the National Health Security Strategy (NHSS).
 Projects within NACCHO’s preparedness portfolio focus on:

 - Building and Sustaining Resilient Communities

 - Enhancing the Use of Medical Countermeasures and Non-Pharmaceutical Interventions

 - Enhancing Public Health, Healthcare, and Emergency Management Systems

 - Building All-Hazards Preparedness Planning through Project Public Health Ready